Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Heavy-Ion Detector Concept and Design

-Secondary electrons (SEs) detected in the system originate from two primary sources.
+Secondary electrons (SEs) detected in the system are originated from two primary sources.
 The first comprises SEs emitted directly as a result of the primary beam (electrons, photons, or protons) traversing the metallic target.
 These prompt SEs are generated on both sides of the target surface.
 The second source involves SEs produced by charged particles resulting from nuclear reactions in the target caused by primary particles.
 These reaction products, when exiting the target, also emit SEs as they cross its surface.
 In this case, the times of the produced electrons are determined by the times of nuclear reactions, which are mostly instantaneous.

 However, among the nuclear reaction products are also hypernuclei, which are stopped within the target material.
-These hypernuclei undergo weak decays after characteristic lifetimes of approximately 200~ps, emitting charged particles (pions, protons) that subsequently cross the target surface and produce delayed SEs.
+These hypernuclei can undergo weak decays after characteristic lifetime of approximately 200~ps, emitting charged particles (pions, protons, fission fragments) that subsequently cross the target surface and produce delayed SEs.
 These delayed SEs are the key signal for hypernuclear lifetime measurements.
 Accurate reconstruction of the hypernuclei lifetime requires precise measurement of the time distribution of these delayed SEs.